-The concern that contractual damage mitigation provisions may create a standard different than the common law standard independently in effect appears to be confirmed by information in the 2019 and 2021 ABA studies.
+The concern that contractual damage mitigation provisions may create a standard different than the common law standard independently in effect appears to be confirmed by information in the 2019, 2021 and 2023 ABA studies.
 These two studies looked at what standard of effort was used within damage mitigation provisions included in reported deals.
-In those purchase agreements with damage mitigation provisions, 10-15% incorporated a "to the extent required by law" standard; about 85% required a different standard of mitigation effort (e.g., "commercially reasonable efforts" or "best efforts").
+In those purchase agreements with damage mitigation provisions, 10- 17% incorporated a "to the extent required by law" standard; 60-

+85% reflected an "efforts-based" standard of mitigation effort (e.g., "commercially reasonable efforts" or "best efforts").